janiveer/DocsTeamTryout/Notes.md

-Assuming SDK does not need spelling out in full.
+Assuming SDK and JSON do not need spelling out in full.

 The contribution notes do not make it clear whether list items that are _not_ full sentences should end in a full stop.
 I have added a full stop because I think it's neater.